Arnaud-de-Grandmaison-ARM/arm-learning-paths/content/learning-paths/cross-platform/sme2/6-SME2-matmul-intr.md

 In the previous page, the assembly language gave the programmer full access to the processor features.
-However, this comes at a cost in complexity and maintenance especially when one starts to have to manage large code bases with deeply nested function calls.
+However, this comes at a cost in complexity and maintenance especially when one has to manage large code bases with deeply nested function calls.
 The assembly version is very low level, and does not deal properly with the SME state.
-In a real world large scale software, the program will move back and forth from streaming mode, and some streaming mode routines will call other streaming mode routines, which means that some state (including the ZA storage) needs to be saved and restored.
-This is hopefully defined in the ACLE and supported by the compiler: the programmer *just* has to annotate the function with some keywords and set up some registers (see function ``setup_sme`` in ``misc.c`` for an example).
-See [Introduction to streaming and non-streaming mode](https://arm-software.github.io/acle/main/acle.html#controlling-the-use-of-streaming-mode) for further details.
+In real world large scale software, the program will move back and forth from streaming mode, and some streaming mode routines will call other streaming mode routines, which means that some state (including the ZA storage) needs to be saved and restored.
+This is defined in the ACLE and supported by the compiler: the programmer *just* has to annotate the function with some keywords and set up some registers (see function ``setup_sme`` in ``misc.c`` for an example).
+See
+[Introduction to streaming and non-streaming mode](https://arm-software.github.io/acle/main/acle.html#controlling-the-use-of-streaming-mode) for further details.
 The rest of this section quotes parts from the ACLE as there is no better way to restate the same.